viteo/small3dlib/README.md

 - Completely **free of legal restrictions**, public domain, do literally anything you want.

 **NOTE**: Backwards compatibility isn't a goal of this libraray.
-It is meant to be an as-is set of tools that the users is welcome to adjust for their specific project.
+It is meant to be an as-is set of tools that the users is welcome to adjust for his specific project.
 So new features will be preferred to keeping the same interface.